-National Jewish Health Visitor Policy Make an Appointment Ask a Question Find a Doctor December 14, 2020 No visitors allowed at this time.
-For the safety of all, only patients are allowed at National Jewish Health.
-One adult may accompany pediatric patients and those adult patients requiring assistance, but no other visitors will be allowed.
+National Jewish Health Visitor Policy Make an Appointment Ask a Question Find a Doctor April 13, 2021 For the safety of all our patients and staff, National Jewish Health is currently allowing patients to have two visitors or support persons accompany them to appointments.
 Masks are required, and all patients and visitors will be screened for COVID-19 upon arrival.
+Thank you for helping us keep everyone safe.
 Visitors will be verbally screened before entering the building.
 Once clearing verbal screening, visitors will be given a day sticker to let staff know that screening has been performed.
 Patients with disabilities (which is defined by the ADA as a physical or mental impairment that substantially limits one or more major life activities, a person who has a history or record of such an impairment, or a person who is perceived by others as having such an impairment) who require help with the provision of medical or behavioral health care, activities of daily living, speaking for the patient or keeping the patient safe, may have a designated assistance person.